babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 the operator address is `bbnvaloper1qh8444k43spt6m8ernm8phxr332k85teavxmuq`.

-For the next step, we will query your validator's details; however, results will not appear until the current epoch concludes, which typically takes 10 to 60 minutes.
+For the next step, we will query your validator's details; however, results will not appear until the current epoch concludes (epochs last for 60 minutes).
 This delay is due to the network's epoching mechanism, as mentioned earlier.

 ```shell
 babylond query staking validator <validator-operator-address>